stevesong1121/Springboard-Course-Linear-Regression/README.md

 # Springboard-Course-Linear-Regression

-The objective of this project is to apply linear regression algorithm. to slove the problem of house price prediction.
+The objective of this project is to apply linear regression algorithm. to solve the problem of house price prediction.

 The packages we'll cover are: statsmodels, seaborn, and scikit-learn.

-Part 1: Mathmetics behind linear regression
+Part 1: Mathemetics behind linear regression

 Part 2: Exploratory Data Analysis for Linear Relationships
-       -- Descpritive Analysis
+       -- Descriptive Analysis
        -- Data visualization

 Part 3: Using Statsmodels to investigate R-square , F-statistic, t-statistic, p-value and AIC